patriciogtrz/yt.py/README.md

 A simple program to download videos from the command line.

-Please feel free to change the attributes guiding yourself with the [PyTube API]
+Feel free to change the attributes guiding yourself with the [PyTube API]

 ## Running